SmarterApp/AP_IMRT/docs/Deployment.AWS.md

      kubectl apply -f iis.yml
      kubectl apply -f iss.yml
    </pre>
-* Configure external ports
-   * By default, `kops` opens the SSH port on all the EC2 instances in your cluster.
-[This might be one method](https://kubernetes.io/docs/concepts/services-networking/network-policies) to avoid making the SSH port publicly available on the nodes created by `kops`.
-   * If you want to shut down the ssh ports manually, take the following steps in the AWS console:
-     * Go to **Services** -> **EC2**
-     * Find all the instances belonging to your cluster
-     * For each instance, scroll all the way over to the right and click on their security group link
-     * From here you can remove the rule for SSH access
 * Create nginx ingress and load balancer
    <pre>
    kubectl apply -f imrt-ingress.yml